 COURSE OVERVIEW

-All students are required to enroll in 4 courses, choosing from a combination of CASA Courses and coursework at the University of Havana.
+galleryYou are required to enroll in a total of 4 courses to receive full academic credit, choosing from a combination of courses offered through CASA center (at least two) and the University of Havana.

 Examples of the courses commonly taught at the CASA Center can be found below.
 The courses offered at CASA are specifically designed for international students with little or no knowledge of Cuba, include site visits and invited experts that will engage with students.
 The format of theses classes is more akin to the US/international seminar style with debates, presentations etc.